cmsc320/spring2021/project3/README.md

 ## Part 1: Regression analysis of Gapminder data

-In this part of this project you will practice and experiment with linear regression using data from <a href="http://gapminder.org">gapminder.org</a>.
+In this part of this project you will practice and experiment with linear regression using data from [gapminder.org]("http://gapminder.org").
 We recommend spending a little time looking at material there, it is quite an informative site.

-We will use a subset of data provided by gapminder provided by <a href="https://jennybryan.org/">Jennifer Bryan</a> described in it’s <a href="https://github.com/jennybc/gapminder">github page</a>.
+We will use a subset of data provided by gapminder provided by [Jennifer Bryan](https://jennybryan.org/) described in it’s [github page](https://github.com/jennybc/gapminder)

 Get the data from: https://github.com/jennybc/gapminder/blob/master/data-raw/08_gap-every-five-years.tsv